MY DAD’S A POLICEMAN

 It was a long hard struggle for Ryan’s mother to get off the drink and it was nearly three years before the judge finally allowed the brothers to return home to live.
 Sadly, when Ryan was eighteen and Tommy was eleven their mother died prematurely.
 Although she hadn’t drunk alcohol in all that time the damage had been done and she died of cancer of the liver aged forty-one.

-Ryan is now twenty-two and still in the army, at present serving abroad.
-Tommy is fifteen and studying hard at school.
-He is expected to obtain eight GCSE passes and intends to study for A levels and then go on to university.
-Wayne wasn’t returned to his father but was moved from Joyce’s to another foster carer who had the room to look after him and also his sister who was taken into foster care shortly after Wayne.
+Wayne wasn’t returned to his father but was moved from Joyce’s to another foster carer who had the room to look after him and his sister who was also taken into foster care shortly after Wayne.
 Ryan and Wayne are still friends and whenever Ryan is home on leave he meets up with Wayne.

-Ryan is twenty-five and still serving in the army.
+Ryan is still serving in the army.
 He has a steady girlfriend but no plans to marry yet.
-Tommy is eighteen and has just taken his A level examinations.
-He has been offered a place at university to study computer science.
-Although he will be living on campus during term time his home will still be with Libby and Flynn.
+Tommy is at university studying computer science.
+Although he lives on campus during term time his home is still with Libby and Flynn.
 Both boys are doing very well.